A Callanan Story

 with the majority of the people.

-The time table shows that the Des Moines & Minniapolis Railroad
+The time table shows that the Des Moines & Minneapolis

-served Callanan with two passenger trains each day, one going north and
+Railroad served Callanan with two passenger trains each day, one going

-the other south.
-And after fifty years, the passenger service
+north and the other south.
+And after fifty years, the passenger

 G. W. Black, physician and surgeon, Callanan